SuteraVR/SuteraVR/README.md

 ## 🧭 Concept

 - **Distributed & Decentralized**
-  - To make the metaverse as certain as reality, it must not become fragile things dependent on specific company and platform.
+  - To make the metaverse as certain as reality, it must not become fragile things dependent on specific companies or platforms.
 Virtual Reality, forever.

 ## ✨ Design